 Avani Earthcraft was founded in 1997 by Rashmi Bharti, who will be coming to Santa Fe to represent the group, and Rajnish Jain.
-For over 20 years, Avani has revived traditional textiles, many from the Shauka community, a nomadic group known for thulma— semi-felted woolen blankets — and chukta, a type of rug.
-Today, Avani Earthcraft works hard to preserve these and other traditional styles while introducing new, economically and environmentally responsible products, as well as harvesting natural dyes from local plants.
+For over 20 years, Avani has revived traditional textiles, many from the Shauka community, a nomadic group known for thulma.
+These include semi-felted woolen blankets and chukta, a type of rug.
+Today, Avani Earthcraft works hard to preserve these and other traditional styles while introducing new, economically, and environmentally responsible products, as well as harvesting natural dyes from local plants.

 One of these plants, Ageratina adenophora, is an invasive weed introduced from Central Mexico in the 19th century as a garden flower.
 Called ban mara or “forest killer” in parts of the Himalayas, it destroys the native vegetation of vast tracts of land.
 Avani Earthcraft gives the ecosystem a chance to recover by harvesting large amounts of the plant to make a range of yellow and olive green natural dyes.